 Your DUI- or OWI-related penalties in Shelby Township can vary, depending on how drunk you allegedly were at the time of your arrest.
 Michigan uses the level of your blood alcohol concentration (BAC) to help determine how severe your penalties will be.

 For example, if you’re charged with a first-time OWI and your BAC is above the legal limit of .08, then you may have to spend up to 93 days in jail and pay up to $500 in fines.
 If your BAC is above .17, you may have to spend up to 180 days in jail and pay up to $700 in fines.

 Michigan’s implied consent law states that consent for DUI/OWI testing is automatically given by all drivers.
 Therefore, if a driver refuses to take a Breathalyzer test, their license may be suspended for one year.
 Michigan’s implied consent law won’t apply if the police offer you a preliminary breath test (PBT), which is a less accurate Breathalyzer test.
 If you refuse this test, you’ll usually only receive a civil infraction.

 If you refuse both the PBT and the Datamaster Breathalyzer test, then you’ll typically receive the associated penalties, and the police may order a blood or urine test to obtain your BAC level.

 You shouldn’t panic when you’re charged with an OWI, because when you hire an experienced DUI lawyer in Shelby Township, you can feel confident facing the prosecution in court.
-At Schwartz Criminal Defense Firm, we’ll create a strategy that puts reasonable doubt in the minds of the jury so you have the best chance of getting your charges reduced or dismissed.
+At the Schwartz Law Group, we’ll create a strategy that puts reasonable doubt in the minds of the jury so you have the best chance of getting your charges reduced or dismissed.

 To discuss your DUI case in greater detail with a Shelby Township DUI lawyer from our team, you should reach out to schedule a free consultation.
 Call 248-930-5019, or fill out the contact form below.